gambitproject/gambit/doc/tools.liap.rst

    .. versionadded:: 16.1.1

-   Specify the maximum number of iterations in function minimization (default is 100).
+   Specify the maximum number of iterations in function minimization (default is 1000).

+.. cmdoption:: -m

+   .. versionadded:: 16.2.0

+   Specify the maximum regret criterion for acceptance as an approximate Nash equilibrium.

 .. cmdoption:: -h